 Hartwood Does Not Reply to E-mail Reservations

 Getting a table at Hartwood is almost impossible.
-We were advised by friends to show up early at the door and get on the waiting list.
-However, on Hartwood’s website, we could read that they now, finally, accepted online bookings as well!
-Thus, I sent them the first e-mail a couple of months before our arrival.
+Friends advised us to show up early at the door and get on the waiting list.
+However, on Hartwood’s website, we could read that they finally accepted online bookings as well!
+Thus, I sent them the first e-mail several months before our arrival.
 Weeks passed by with no reply.
 Another request mailed a few weeks before traveling went unanswered as well.
-In a third e-mail, I specified that I was making a guide to Tulum – hoping that would at least trigger a reply.
 Telling me to stop sending requests and get in line would have been better than having no idea whether or not the place was fully booked throughout May already.
 It was to no avail.
-Ever since Hartwood was recommended in New York Times, it seems they won’t be needing any more publicity for a good while.
+Since Hartwood was recommended in New York Times, it seems they won’t need any more publicity for a good while.

 Hartwood Encourages People to Queue for Hours

-Hartwood’s Flawed Booking System Cause Arguments with Guests
+Hartwood’s Flawed Booking System Causes Arguments with Guests

-Almost a week later we arrived at Hartwood for our reservation and the last meal of the holiday.
+Almost a week later, we arrived at Hartwood for our reservation and the last meal of the holiday.
 An Australian man was arguing with the girl working the door this night.
-I didn’t listen to their full conversation, but it all ended with the man yelling “you arrogant asswipes,” before he got into a taxi and slammed the door.
-His behavior was indefensible, of course, but clearly, Hartwood is annoying a lot of customers through their inability to cope with their own success (i.e. to get a working booking system).
-Anyway, unlike the stoneface we met last Sunday, our waiter this night was very friendly and welcoming.
-He showed us to our table, brought out the Hartwood menu, which is written on a big wooden board, and went on to explain each dish.
+I didn’t listen to their full conversation, but it all ended with the man yelling; “you arrogant asswipes,” before he got into a taxi and slammed the door.
+His behavior was indefensible, but clearly, Hartwood is annoying many customers through their inability to cope with their own success (i.e. to get a working booking system).
+At least, unlike the stoneface we met last Sunday, our waiter this night was very friendly and welcoming.
+He showed us to our table, brought out the Hartwood menu written on a big wooden board, and explained each dish.
 We kicked off our meal with a ceviche de Yucatan.
-It looked tempting, but, unfortunately, it was way too salty (and that’s coming from someone who loves salt), and lacked spice.
-We found several fish scales floating in the Leche de Tigre, which didn’t help on the appetite.
+It looked tempting, but, unfortunately, it was way too salty (and that’s coming from someone who loves salt) and lacked spice.
+We found several fish scales floating in the Leche de Tigre, which didn’t help with the appetite.

 Simple and Tasty Grilled Food

 Empanadas de Lechon were much better!
-They looked delicious with a crispy crust and tender, juicy, pork meat inside.
-Served with a spicy mayo, and grilled pineapple, papaya, and squash.
+They looked delicious, with a crispy crust and tender, juicy pork meat inside.
+Served with spicy mayo, grilled pineapple, papaya, and squash.
 Salty, fatty, and sweet flavors at the same time.
-Since we were seated close to the bar, we could watch the bartenders as they mixed refreshing looking cocktails.
+Since we were seated close to the bar, we could watch the bartenders as they mixed refreshing-looking cocktails.
 The bright colors of the natural ingredients were alluring.
-We placed an order for The Hartwood, as well as a daily special.
+We placed an order for The Hartwood and a daily special.
 Unfortunately, the bartenders this night failed to balance the flavors properly.
 Our cocktails lacked acidity and were too sweet.
-We agreed that both Mur Mur and Restaurare made better drinks, and decided to go with local beers in stead.
+We agreed that both Mur Mur and Restaurare made better drinks and decided to go with local beers instead.

 One Short Hour in the Jungle Paradise

 Our main course of grilled Amberjack was juicy with a firm texture.
-It came with a side of Mexican spinach, grilled pineapple, radishes, and a grilled sweet potato that would have been even better with some more salt.
+It came with a side of Mexican spinach, grilled pineapple, radishes, and a grilled sweet potato that would have been even better with more salt.
 For desserts, we ordered a lime tart and house-made ice cream.
-I wanted only one scoop of ice cream, but was told that I would be charged for two anyway.
-In the end, I ordered two scoops but was served a third one complimentary of the house.
+I wanted only one scoop of ice cream, but was told I would be charged for two anyway.
+Ultimately, I ordered two scoops but was served a third one complimentary of the house.
 I couldn’t help to wonder: if the waiter had the opportunity to give me a third for free, couldn’t he also have been flexible on letting me order just one?
-The corn ice cream was crystallized, sadly, but had a mild, sweet, flavor.
+Sadly, the corn ice cream was crystallized but had a mild, sweet flavor.
 Both the cinnamon and queso fresco were tasty with a creamy consistency.
-Apart from a slightly dry base, the lime tart had a good, sour flavor to it.
+Apart from a slightly dry base, the lime tart had a nice sour flavor.
 One hour had passed since we sat down.
 Our short time at Hartwood was over.
-We decided to leave, in stead of hanging out, and gave up our seats to some of the hopeful heads in the crowd outside.
+We decided to leave instead of hanging out and gave up our seats to some hopeful ones in the crowd outside.

 The Lesson for Guests at Hartwood